 [Music/Science] Hiroshi Yoshimura (1940-2003)

 The influential and beloved pioneer of Japanese ambient environmental music.
-A highly accomplished yet obscure musical figure whose catalog of work is currently experiencing a posthumous resurgence in the digital age.
+A highly accomplished yet largely obscured musical figure whose catalog of ingenious work is currently experiencing a posthumous resurgence in the digital age.

 Hiroshi Yoshimura was an innovative and prolific Japanese composer and sound designer.
 He is considered a pioneer of minimalist ambient music, kankyō ongaku, known as 'environmental music' - soft electronic melodies infused with the soothing sounds and fragile textures of nature: field recordings of morning birds, steady rain, running water, ocean waves and buzzing insects all blend into his calming and mindful soundscapes.
 The peace and tranquility of natural chaos is the sweetest sound on earth.